MIDeafSense/NOVENOGA-Basics/README.md

 ### **Limitations**

-The API limits the number of executed <b>commands to 5 p/s</b>, you will be disconnected if you exceed these limits.
+The API limits the number of executed <b>commands to 5 per sec</b>, you will be disconnected if you exceed these limits.

 ### **Quick start**